za3k/za3k.com/archive/invincible.md

 - Winning the Game
     - Victory: If a Hero beats a Villain, both the Hero and Villain win and watch the rest of the game without taking part.
     - Victory: If all Villains are beaten, everyone wins.
-    - Defeat: If even one Hero dies (is reduced to 0 HP), all remaining players lose.
+    - Defeat: If even one Hero dies (is reduced to 0 HP), all remaining Heroes and Villains lose.